Grieving family waits in limbo for NYS healthcare immunity provisions to change

 Health Commissioner Dr. Howard Zucker has refuted claims that this immunity would lead health care workers to provide substandard care to patients.
 However, even Attorney General Letitia James takes issue with the provisions, saying they should be eliminated.
 Lawmakers who back the repeal bill think it gives health care executives a “disincentive” to spend less money on care.

-Nicholas’ family doesn’t have the option to sue, regardless of whether or not they have a case.
-Parts of the immunity law were rolled back in August, but still remain in place for care of COVID-19 patients.
+Nicholas’s family doesn’t have the option to sue, regardless of whether or not they have a case.
+Parts of the immunity law were rolled back in August, but still remain in place for the care of COVID-19 patients.

 The validity of any argument for the care of a loved one is for a jury to decide, according to lawyer Donald W. Boyajian, who doesn’t think such sweeping immunity is necessary.